 trevor mcclaughlin – Australia | LinkedIn

-Since the late 1970s, among other things, I’ve been working on the Earl Grey Irish famine orphans.
+Since the late 1970s I’ve been working on the Earl Grey Irish famine orphans.
 Some might say it is my misguided attempt to take history outside the Academy.
-As one of my old Professors, R.B.McDowell, said, history has to be about more than professional historians sitting in a locked room talking to one another.
+As one of my old Professors R.B.McDowell said, history has to be more than professional historians sitting in a locked room talking to one another.

-In the 1980s, with help from Macquarie University and the Australian Research Grants Scheme (ARGS) I was able to gain access to Birth, Death and Marriage records in New South Wales and Victoria and pay someone to research the vital statistics of orphans who went to Queensland.
-This work, research in Ireland whilst on sabbatical, and information from family historians, was the basis of my 2 volumes, Barefoot & Pregnant?, published in 1991 and 2001/2.
+In the 1980s, with help from Macquarie University and the Australian Research Grants Scheme (ARGS) I was able to gain access to Birth, Death and Marriage records in New South Wales and Victoria, and pay someone to research the vital statistics of orphans who went to Queensland.
+This work, research in Ireland whilst on sabbatical leave, and information from family historians was the basis of my 2 volumes, Barefoot & Pregnant?, published in 1991 and 2001/2.
+Note the question mark.

 More recently, in 2013, Barrie Dowdall’s very successful film series for the Irish Language channel, TG4, “Mná Díbeartha” gave an important place to the young famine orphan ‘girls’.
 It had a successful ‘repeat’ on www.tg4.ie in May 2015.

 On Christmas day 2016 Radio Kerry devoted an hour long programme on Kay Caball’s “Kerry Girls”, produced by J.J.
 O’Shea’.
-Soon, it will be available on podcast at http://mykerryancestors.com/kerry-girls-christmas-2016/
+It soon became available on podcast

-The inimitable writer, Evelyn Conlon, published Not the Same Sky (Wakefield Press) about the young women which was launched in 2013 at the International Famine gathering in Sydney.
-In May 2015 it had another successful ‘launch’ in Dublin and London, to great acclaim.
+The inimitable writer, Aosdana member Evelyn Conlon, published Not the Same Sky (Wakefield Press) about the orphan girls which was launched in 2013 at the International Famine gathering in Sydney.
+In May 2015 it had another very successful ‘launch’ in both Dublin and London.

-Gary Crockett of Sydney Living Museums curated a long running, highly successful exhibition at Hyde Park Barracks; see http://sydneylivingmuseums.com.au/stories/irish-orphan-girls-hyde-park-barracks .
+But back to events, Gary Crockett of Sydney Living Museums curated a long running, highly successful exhibition at Hyde Park Barracks; see http://sydneylivingmuseums.com.au/stories/irish-orphan-girls-hyde-park-barracks

-A new exhibition, opened in 2014, at the same place, curated by Fiona Starr on “Emigrant women at Hyde Park Barracks” was a great success; it had one of the boxes which an orphan brought with her from Ireland over 160 years ago.
+Another exhibition opened in 2014 at the same place, curated by Fiona Starr, on “Emigrant women at Hyde Park Barracks”; it displayed one of the boxes which an orphan brought with her from Ireland over 160 years ago.